FAQs

 How have the members of the Committees chosen?

 At the inception of the project, several regional paediatric endocrine societies were approached to nominate a representative to join the Steering Committee.
 Advice from the members of the Steering Committee was obtained to create the other committees.
-In time, as the project matures, all the members of the committees and study groups will consist of active users from a GloBE-Reg Collaborative Centre.
+In time, as the project matures, all the members of the committees and study groups will consist of active users from an active GloBE-Reg Centre.
 If you would like to join any of the committees please let us know.

 What is the duration of the committee’s tenures?

 Committee members are nominated and serve fixed tenures.
-Members of industry will remain on the committees while the industry continues to fund the project.

 Patient Involvement